 2. Teach simple basic actions

 If you’re a preschool teacher, you can teach literacy skills and develop happy and smart learners.
 Children learn the basics of life like using glass, eating with a spoon, sitting on a chair, or playing with pets at home.
 They learn how to say “hello,” “please” and “I’m sorry” at home.

 Even gestures and facial expressions form new words.
 For example, when introducing the word “happy,” you can do actions like smiling to convey jolliness.
 Here you can see that preschoolers quickly adapt to teachings.

 Let’s say a student pushes a reading book to the side, it could mean that the child has no interest.
 In this situation, you can reinforce supporting actions and words that teach the child the word “later” or “again.”

 This notion applies to teaching reading, too.
 Teaching literacy gives your preschoolers the ability to communicate clearly and effectively.
-Children who have difficulty reading fails to understand some basic concepts, perform poorly in tests, and finds it challenging to meet academic milestones.
+Children who have difficulty reading fails to understand some basic concepts, perform poorly in tests, and find it challenging to meet academic milestones.

 3) Read and read to them

 Some teachers call this the “chicken soup” of all reading subjects.
 But reading to your preschoolers expands vocabulary and language skills.
 If you read interesting stories, you will get them to sit still and quietly.
 So the more you read to them, the more they will develop the skill to listen, comprehend, and socialize.

 There are many children’s books for learning to read.
 You can look for websites that offer free e-book downloads, or visit your local library for book sources.

 4) Have them tell you a story